ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident will be identified, and reported to the client.
-If the network incident is repeated for many times, the problem can be raised.
+If the network incident is repeated for many times, the problem needs to be raised.
-Service impact analysis will be performed if an indent is identified, and the content of network incident will be updated if impacted network services are detected.
+Service impact analysis will be performed if a network incident is identified, and the content of network incident will be updated if impacted network services are detected.

 AI/ML may be used to identify the network incident.
-Expert system and online learning can help AI to identify the correlation of alarms, metrics and other information by time-base correlation algorithm, topo-based correlation algorithm, etc.  For example, if interface is down, then many protocol alarms will be reported, AI will think these alarms have some correlations.
+Expert system and online learning can help AI to identify the correlation of alarms, metrics and other information by time-base correlation algorithm, topology-based correlation algorithm, etc.  For example, if the interface is down, then many protocol alarms will be reported, AI will think these alarms have some correlations.
 These correlations will be put into knowledge base, and the network incident will be identified faster according to knowledge base next time.

-As mentioned above, SAIN is another way to implement network incident identification.
-Trace context defined in {{W3C-Trace-Context}}
-may be helpful for network incident identification.

 ~~~~
 	 +----------------------+